Sameer2615/Vendor-Performance-Analysis-End-To-End-Project/README.md

 By applying data analytics to sales and inventory data, this project helps the business make **data-driven decisions** to improve **profitability**, **reduce costs**, and **optimize operations**.

----

-> ⭐ *If you found this helpful, feel free to star this repo!*